 As your everyday spending habits change, so will your overall financial situation.
 With discipline and deliberate action, you can build a few good money habits into your day that will lead to a positive impact on your financial life.

-Certain debt can be a friend, but most debt can also cause a lot of problems.
+Certain debts can be a friend, but most debts can also cause a lot of problems.
 Surveys show that 38.1% of American households are in credit card debt, with the median debt being 5,700 per person.

 Credit card debt is specifically bad because it is not for those “big” investments like a car and home, but for stuff that could often be lived without.

 Being able to eliminate debt and build savings will certainly remove some major stressors and unhappiness from your life.
 Therefore, the most important money habit is to simply reduce credit card debt (here are 33 ideas to help you get started).

 By keeping this “optional” debt as low as possible, you reduce expenses, can increase savings, and live without the constant fear of not being able to meet lingering debt commitments